Generator is a combination of artist studios, classroom, and business incubator at the intersection of art, science, and technology.

 MAKER IN RESIDENCE

-Our competitive Maker in Residence program allows artists, designers and entrepreneurs to advance and realize innovative new ideas.
+The Maker in Residence program enables artists, designers and entrepreneurs to advance and realize innovative new ideas at Generator.

 Makers in Residence receive a studio, stipend and access to Generator’s 11,000+ square foot co-working/fabrication space in the heart of Burlington, Vermont’s South End Arts District.